lgehring/bl-predictor/README.rst

 - Invite your team members and us as collaborators in the settings tab
 - clone the repository to your machine: ``git clone git@github.com:<USERNAME>/swp-teamproject``
 - Look through the repository and try to understand its contents
-- remove what you don't need, adapt what you needs to be changed in your project (e.g. author, project and package names)
+- remove what you don't need, adapt what needs to be changed in your project (e.g. author, project and package names)